jnz/q3vm/README.md

         exit(level);
     }

-The `vmErrorCode_t` describes the error.
+The error id is given by the `vmErrorCode_t` parameter.
 The `error` string describes what went wrong.
 It is up to the host application how to deal with the error.
 In this simple example we just print the error string and exit the application.
 The error code is stored in the `vm_t::errno` variable.